dshivnit/cyber-security-course/cyber-security-course/0.0 Cyber Security Course/Tools.md

 - Task Manager (Windows)
 	- Task Manager is a built-in GUI-based Windows utility that allows users to see what is running on the Windows system.
 It also provides information on resource usage, such as how much each process utilizes CPU and memory.
 When a program is not responding, the Task Manager is used to terminate the process.
 (TryHackMe Endpoint Sec Fundamentals module)
 - Lynx - text-based browser for Linux
+- mysql
+	- -h : connect to a host
+	- Three DB's in each MySQL instance that are common across ALL MySQL instances:
+		- information_schema
+		- mysql
+		- performance_schema
+	-